tgoMota/Jogo-de-damas/README.md

 # Checkers-Game

-I developed this game just for good language learning.
+I develop this game just for good C # language learning.

-It runs neatly on Windows 10 CMD.
+It runs perfectly on Windows 10 CMD.

         Developed by Thiago Mota Carvalho